 “Orthodontics is more than just straightening teeth.
 Orthodontists understand the complexity of growth development and facial form.
 Treatment plans include issues related to the jaw and bite, not just movement of teeth.
 There’s a reason orthodontists go to additional years of highly competitive orthodontic school – to learn and perfect their ability in the specialty.
 A general dentist is ideal for providing regular oral health check-ups, comparable to your family doctor.
 Many dentists offer orthodontic treatment plans, but have not been trained or educated in the area.” -AmericanBoardOrtho.com

-At Kelley Orthodontics, we provide braces, Invisalign, and additional treatment options to correct mild to severe orthodontic problems.
+At Kelley & Gardner Orthodontics, we provide braces, Invisalign, and additional treatment options to correct mild to severe orthodontic problems.
 In addition, Dr. Kelley has also taken the extra step in achieving Board Certification from the American Board of Orthodontics.
-While not required to practice orthodontics, Board Certification means Dr. Kelley has completed additional written and clinical exams, while also presenting cases treated by him for peer review.
+While not required to practice orthodontics, Board Certification means Dr. Kelley and Dr. Gardner have completed additional written and clinical exams, while also presenting cases treated by him for peer review.

-Dr. Kelley is a true specialist when it comes to straightening your teeth.
+Dr. Kelley and Dr. Gardner are true specialists when it comes to straightening your teeth.
 Although your general dentist may provide treatment options for some mild orthodontic issues, an orthodontist can provide you with the highest level of service and expertise to treat all types of cases.

-Contact us at Kelley Orthodontics today to schedule your FREE consultation with Dr. Kelley and start your orthodontic treatment with a Board Certified orthodontic specialist.
+Contact us at Kelley & Gardner Orthodontics today to schedule your FREE consultation with Dr. Kelley or Dr. Gardner and start your orthodontic treatment with a Board Certified orthodontic specialist.